 - >notification if any of your guests need special assistance

-Please ensure that you register before the dealine.
+Please ensure that you register before the deadline.
 If you have any problems please let us know.

 Now please follow the link to the

-Once you graduated you become a lifelong SAMS and UHI Alumnus.
+Once you have graduated you become a lifelong SAMS and UHI Alumnus.

 Do not become a stranger, visit us, keep in touch with us, each other and the wider SAMS and UHI community by social media, email and phone.